-As an organisation that pools existing economic actions under the social economy model, CEPES is made up of 26 organisations.
-All of them are national or regional confederations and specific business groups representing the interests of Cooperatives, Worker-Owned Societies, Mutual Benefit Societies, Integration Enterprises, Special Employment Centres, Fishermen' Guilds and Disability Associations with more than 200 support structures at regional level.
+As an organisation that pools existing economic actions under the social economy business model, CEPES is made up of 26 organisations.
+All of them are national or regional confederations and business groups representing the interests of Cooperatives, Worker-Owned Societies, Mutual Benefit Societies, Integration Enterprises, Special Employment Centres, Fishermen ́ Guilds and Disability Associations with more than 200 support structures at regional level.
+All of them represent the plural and diverse business fabric of the social economy which is actively present in all economic sectors with enterprises of all sizes.